haythembenkhlifa/ProgressBar/README.md

                 ->markAsDone(false)
                 ->barColor("#FFC0CB")
                 ->barBackgroundColor("yellow")
+                ->textColor('pink')
                 ->initLabel("please wait")
                 ->processingLabel("processing")
                 ->doneLabel("all is good")
                 ->redirectWhenItsDone("https://www.google.com",true)  //second parameter is optional to open the url in new tab or in the same tab
                 ->reloadWhenItsDone()
                 ->animation(),//show three dots animation when initializing and processing ];